Peer Review Policy

 Conflicts of Interest

-- Editors must recuse themselves from handling manuscripts where conflicts arise.
+- Editors must recuse themselves from handling manuscripts where a conflict of interest exists.
+Such manuscripts will be reassigned to another qualified editor.

 Confidentiality